Avngrss/Avngrss/README.md

 * I have  knowledge of programming language like JavaScript, which helps me understand the development process and communicate effectively with developers.
 I am eager to build on this foundation to enhance my testing capabilities.
 * My attention to detail and analytical mindset enable me to identify issues effectively and contribute to finding solutions.
 I am committed to learning and applying best practices to improve the quality of software products.
 * I am enthusiastic about new challenges and am eager to continuously learn and grow in the field of software testing.
 My proactive approach and willingness to adapt make me a quick learner and a valuable team member.
-* I'm ready to grow as an AQA

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/yurii-sedow-193a46252)